 Will The Montana Housing Market Crash?

 We continue to hear rumors of a market crash, but local data does not corroborate this at this time.
-Even if minor, the monthly figures indicate that the market has begun to cool.
 The increase in Montana house listing prices is causing homes to be on the market for a long.
 If the pattern continues, the inventory may continue to increase and dampen market activity.
 There aren't enough homes for sale to meet buyer demand.

 Top Real Estate Markets in Montana